What's it like for students at WGU?

 The HRCI Professional in Human Resources® (PHR®) is a certification that prepares HR professionals to advance their careers.
 Not only does it highlight your understanding of the technical and operational aspects of management, it also certifies your knowledge of U.S. regulations and laws.
 For HR professionals who already have a logistical or tactical orientation and experience in program implementation, this certification can be a great way to signal to managers that you’re ready to step into a leadership role.
 This certification is best suited to HR professionals who are focused on HR department responsibilities, as opposed to the overall company.

-The PHR® exam is estimated to take two hours to complete, with 90 scored questions—most of which are multiple choice—and 25 pretest questions.
-The test can be taken via computer at a Pearson VUE testing center or you can do it at home with OnVUE.
+The PHR® exam is a two hour exam, with 90 scored questions—most of which are multiple choice—and 25 pretest questions.
+The test can be taken via computer at a Pearson VUE testing center or at your home/office with OnVUE.

 The PHR® exam will test you on:

-As you’re prepping for the PHR® exam, consider these study tips to help prepare you for test day:
+As you’re prepping for the PHR® exam, consider these study tips for test day:

 Before you apply to take the PHR®, you’ll need to ensure you’re eligible by meeting one of these requirements:

 By earning your HR degree at WGU, you’re setting yourself up for PHR® success.
-WGU’s online HR degree program has been recognized by the Society for Human Resource Management (SHRM) as fully aligned with their HR Curriculum Guidebook and Templates.
-WGU has also aligned its curriculum to the body of knowledge created by the HRCI and prepares you for the PHR® exam.
+WGU has aligned its curriculum to the body of knowledge created by the HRCI and prepares you for the PHR® exam.

 “I received extremely high marks on both certification exams and have felt my WGU experience really helped prepare me for success.” —Brittney Vincent